Scotland becomes first country to set minimum alcohol price

 - The new legislation sets a minimum price per unit

-- Research suggests 392 lives could be saved within five years
+- Research suggests that 392 lives could be saved within five years

 (CNN)Alcohol in Scotland just became more expensive as the country today introduced a minimum price per unit of alcohol.